Introduction

 Consider an Ethernet frame with the following Destination Address (below in the highlighted portion of Figure 5).

-Figure 5, Illustration of the Destination Address field set to the value (….b)
+Figure 5, Illustration of the Breakdown of the Destination Address field

 The length of the Destination Address is 48 bits (or 6 bytes).
-If we were to divide the bits (within this 48-bit field) twelve (12) Nibble, then you can express the contents within the Destination Address as 12 hexadecimal values – as I show below in Figure 6.
+If we were to divide the bits (within this 48-bit field) into twelve (12) Nibbles, then you can express the contents within the Destination Address as 12 hexadecimal values – as I show below in the middle portion of Figure 6.

 Figure 6, The Destination Address expressed as 12 (4-bit) Hexadecimal Values

-We can then combine these 12 Hexadecimal bytes into 6 (two-digit) Hexadecimal Values, then we can express the Destination Address as follows:
+We can then combine these 12 Hexadecimal bytes into 6 (two-digit) Hexadecimal Values.
+When we do that, then we can express the Destination Address as follows:

 Figure 7, The Destination Address expressed as 6 (2 Digit) Hexadecimal Values